Shore Regional High School: Athletics

 The 1988 softball team finished the season with a record of 31-2 after winning the Group II state title, defeating Whippany Park High School by a score of 2–0 on a two-hitter in the championship game.
 NJ.com / The Star-Ledger ranked Shore as their number-one softball team in the state in 1988.

 The baseball team won the Group II state championship in 1993 (vs. Rutherford High School in the finals) and won the Group I title in 2014 (vs. Ridgefield Memorial High School).
 The 1993 team defeated defending-champion Rutherford High School by a score of 5–1 in the tournament final to finish the season 23–5.
 The program won its second title with a 7–1 win against Ridgefield in the Group I final.

 Shore Regional won its first state title in men's cross country during the 2001 season and went on to repeat as Group I state champions in 2002.
 The women's cross country team won their first state title in 2001 season.
 That team went on to repeat as state champions in 2002 in Group I, and again in both 2003 and 2004 in Group II.

 The boys' track team won the Group I indoor relay state championship in 2005 and 2006.

 The 2006 girls' lacrosse team made Shore Regional and Shore Conference history by winning the Group B state championship against West Essex High School.
 This win enabled the team to advance to the state final against Moorestown High School, the furthest any team from Shore Regional team in the history of the lacrosse program has ever advanced this far.
 The girls lacrosse won the 2007 South, Group I state sectional championship, edging Holy Cross High School 10–9 in the tournament final.
 The team moved on to win the Group I state championship with a 9–7 win vs. Mountain Lakes High School.

-The girls' soccer team was Group I co-champion in 2013 with Glen Ridge High School.
+The girls' soccer team won the Group I state title in 2013 (as co-champion with Glen Ridge High School), 2015-2017 (vs. Glen Ridge each of the three seasons), 2021 (vs. Mountain Lakes High School) and 2025 (vs. Verona High School).
+The program's six state championships are tied for eighth-most in the state.